Try these delicious spring foods that will boost your metabolism and help you lose weight quickly.

 Clams contain high levels of omega-3 fatty acids and zinc.
 Omega-3s support healthy metabolism and prevent inflammation (a contributor to insulin malfunction in conditions such as insulin resistance and metabolic syndrome), says Sarah Reilly, a certified holistic nutritionist.
 And zinc helps keep blood glucose levels normal, which is critical with weight management.

 These low-calorie, water-rich, bite-sized tomatoes are great in salads, recipes or anytime you need a snack.
 Or, cut these candy-like veggies in half and add them to your next pasta dish, Cooper recommends.
 Adding ‘high volume', lower-calorie and nutrient-rich foods like cherry tomatoes means you can still enjoy foods like pasta without sabotaging your weight loss efforts.

 13 of 50All photos

 Often the first fruit of spring, rhubarb is high in nutrition and low in calories.
 Rhubarb is a low-glycemic fruit, high in vitamin C, fiber and potassium.
 "A good source of fiber (which aids in blood-sugar regulation and ultimately helps in managing hunger by preventing peaks and valleys in glucose levels), rhubarb may also speed up metabolism and aid weight loss," says Dr. Sean Bourke and Registered Dietician Christine Struble of Jumpstartmd.com.
-Turn it into dessert with this yummy strawberry rhubarb crisp.

 Diet Food: Basil